 If you open Zotero to find your library blank or missing lots of data, there are a few main possibilities:

-To determine what happened to your data on this computer, first locate your current Zotero data directory by going to the Advanced → Files and Folders pane of the Zotero preferences and using the “Show Data Directory” button.
+To determine what happened to your data on this computer, first locate your current Zotero data directory by going to the Advanced → Files and Folders section of the Zotero settings and using the “Show Data Directory” button.
 Take note of the names, sizes, and dates of the files beginning with “zotero.sqlite” in this folder, which are your Zotero database (zotero.sqlite) and automatic database backups (*.bak).
 An empty Zotero database will be either approximately 1 MB (~1,000 KB) or 5 MB.

 If you see only 1 MB or 5 MB zotero.sqlite files, look in the 'storage' folder, if one exists, for folders with dates corresponding with your previous usage of Zotero.